helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 ## Cloning GitHub Repo

 As mention before, the prompt to enter the password won't pop up when using Colaboratory Notebooks to interact with GitHub.
-The personal access token is needed when pushing commits to the Github repo.
+The personal access token is needed when pushing commits to the GitHub repo.

 The personal access token that we got [above](#getting-a-personal-access-token-from-github) will be used.